 The Wamego Code Enforcement Department inspects new construction within the City for compliance with adopted building codes.
 It also enforces property maintenance and nuisance codes, all for the purpose of making Wamego a safer and more pleasant community in which to live and work.
-Another function of this Department is to oversee construction of City infrastructure improvements to achieve development and maintenance objectives.
 Following is a list of the adopted codes enforced by the Department:

 Wamego residents are reminded to contact the City when contemplating any type of construction, including smaller projects such as fences, decks, storage sheds, street and curb excavation or sign installation.
 Many of these projects require a permit, and it is best to know your project complies with all City codes prior to incurring construction costs.